fix8mt/uri/README.md

 The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring once at most.

-With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.
+-With all methods `constexpr` and `noexcept`, no `virtual` methods and header only your compiler should be able to optimise your code most efficiently.

-If you want to reduce the size of `basic_uri` further, you can change:
+-If you want to reduce the size of `basic_uri` further, you can change:
 ```c++
 using uri_len_t = std::uint16_t;
 ```